 Year-Round Hospital Volunteers

-Kootenai Health has one of the strongest hospital volunteer programs in the Northwest, consisting of the Kootenai Health Auxiliary for adult volunteers, the Kootenai Health Nightingales for retired nurses and the Kootenai Health teen volunteer program.
+Kootenai Health has one of the strongest hospital volunteer programs in the Northwest, consisting of the Kootenai Health adult volunteers, the Kootenai Health Nightingales for retired nurses and the Kootenai Health teen volunteer program.

 These volunteers provide a host of services throughout the year, ranging from escort and errand to hospitality and family services.
 In recent years, they have annually donated more than 35,000 hours in service of the health of the local community.

 To learn more about these programs, contact the director of Kootenai Health’s Volunteer Services at (208) 625-4645.

 - Cancer Center First Floor and Post Falls Cancer Center Volunteer:

 Volunteer picks up mail from main hospital and delivers to cancer center, runs general errands for personnel, prepares coffee, greets patients and families

 Answers telephone, transports patients, runs general errands upon request.